 In March 1991, Dr Schröder graduated from Nijmegen Catholic University’s medical school.
 Between 1991 and 1994 he was a PhD student at the neurosurgery unit of the Medical College of Virginia in the United States.
 He received his doctorate from Amsterdam VU Academic Medical Centre for a dissertation entitled Early Ischemia After Severe Head Injury in Humans.
 From 1995 to 2001 he trained to become a neurosurgeon at two Amsterdam hospitals, VU Medical Centre and Amsterdam Academic Medical Centre.

 Dr Schröder first registered as a certified neurosurgeon in 2001.
 From 1 October 2001 to March 2003, he served as a registrar at Haaglanden Medical Centre’s neurosurgery unit in The Hague.
-Afterwards, he worked at Amsterdam’s Slotervaart Hospital’s neurosurgery unit from March 2003 to October 2010.
-He joined Bergman Clinics’ Back and Neck Centre in Naarden in his capacity as a neurosurgeon and spine specialist on 1 November 2010.
-Recently, he has also started working at the Park Medical Centre & Park Clinic in Rotterdam.
+Afterwards, he worked at Amsterdam’s Slotervaart Hospital’s neurosurgery unit from March 2003 to October 2010 and at Bergman Clinics’ Back and Neck Centre in Naarden in his capacity as a neurosurgeon and spine specialist from 1 November 2010 until 2022.
+Since 2020, he works at the Park Medical Centre in Rotterdam.

 Over the years, Dr Schröder has specialised in minimally invasive spinal surgery, with a special focus on the following areas:

 - Micro Tube Discectomy (MTD) for low back hernia